Guilt Is My Shadow

 Guilt Is My Shadow is a 1950 British drama film directed by Roy Kellino and starring Elizabeth Sellars, Patrick Holt and Peter Reynolds.
+The screenplay was by Kellino, Ivan Foxwell and John Gilling, based on the 1943 novel You're Best Alone by Norah Lofts.

-In the film, a woman is haunted by her conscience after she kills a man and hides the body.
-It is based on the 1943 novel You're Best Alone by Norah Lofts.
+A woman is haunted by her conscience after she kills a man and hides the body.

 Plot

-Jamie (Reynolds) is the getaway driver for a gang of robbers, but when the robbery goes wrong he drives off and makes his way by car and then train to a rural village, Welford, in Devon, where his estranged uncle, Kit (Holt), lives alone.
+Jamie is the getaway driver for a gang of robbers, but when the robbery goes wrong he drives off and makes his way by car and then train to a rural village, Welford, in Devon, where his estranged uncle, Kit, lives alone.
 Although Kit is not particularly pleased to see Jamie, he allows him to stay for a couple of days.

-A couple of days' stopover turns into an indefinite period, as Jamie, all the while sneering at Kit's rural life, gets a job (or is it a partnership?) at the local garage and eats Kit out of house and home.
-Things get momentarily worse for Kit as Jamie's estranged wife Linda (Sellars) turns up, hoping for reconciliation, but although Kit is wary of another unwanted guest at first, Linda is far more amenable than Jamie, whose attention has been diverted away by Betty (Morris), a single woman in the village whom he starts an affair with.
+A couple of days' stopover turns into an indefinite period, as Jamie, all the while sneering at Kit's rural life, gets a job at the local garage and eats Kit out of house and home.
+Things get momentarily worse for Kit as Jamie's estranged wife Linda turns up, hoping for reconciliation, but although Kit is wary of another unwanted guest at first, Linda is far more amenable than Jamie, whose attention has been diverted away by Betty, a single woman in the village whom he starts an affair with.

 Jamie is found to be stealing from Kit as well as the garage and when Linda confronts him he assaults her, and she kills him accidentally in an act of self-defence.
 Kit and Linda decide to hide the body, which draws them even closer together, and after telling the few people that are interested that Jamie has left the farm, life continues as before with Kit and Linda having fallen in love.
-Linda is still haunted by memories of Jamie however, and the situation becomes worse when Jamie's mother Eva (Avice Landone) arrives unexpectedly to see Jamie.
+Linda is still haunted by memories of Jamie however, and the situation becomes worse when Jamie's mother Eva arrives unexpectedly to see Jamie.

 Linda suffers something akin to a nervous breakdown, and the local doctor called to assist becomes suspicious at Linda's condition and actions, and calls the police.
 The police arrive and search for Jamie's body but are unable to find it, and are about to leave, when Linda's conscience gets the better of her and she calls them back to the house, presumably to make a complete confession and face the consequences, with Kit by her side.